mkindler/ProfessionalREADMEGenerator/README.md

 To install necessary dependencies, run the following command:

-Use npm i.
+npm i

 ## Usage Information

-You should read the README.
+Don't break it.

 ## License

-    This application is covered by the MIT license.
+    This application is covered by the Other license.

 ## Contributing

-Please clone the repo before contributing.
+Clone it.

 ## Testing

 To run tests, run the following command:

-Use npm test.
+npm test

 ## Questions?

-If you have any questions about this repository, please open an issue or contact me directly at test@gmail.com.
+If you have any questions about this repository, please open an issue or contact me directly at teset@gmail.com.

 Looking for more of my work?
-Please visit [mkindler](https://github.com/mkindler/).
+Please visit [mkidnler](https://github.com/mkidnler/).